Quintessence Plastic Surgery is proud to serve Austin, West Lake Hills, Davenport, Rob Roy, Steiner Ranch, Northwest Hills, and surrounding areas.

 It is amazing how such a small surgery can completely transform your face.
 When your eyelids are reshaped, you look revitalized and energetic.
 It can also highlight the shape of your eyes.

 I had a wonderful experience with Dr. White that has improved my physical appearance but more importantly my self-esteem.
 Dr. White and her staff are the best and are extremely dedicated to the care of their patients.
 I would do it all over again in a heartbeat.
 Amazing results and an amazing experience with a great compassionate doctor.

 Read More Testimonials

-How Blepharoplasty Rejuvenates Your Eyelids
+How an Eye Lift Rejuvenates Your Eyelids

 Eyelid surgery addresses bagginess.
 The constant tired look on your face could be due to the bags formed under your eyes.
 Sometimes, it’s simply genetics.
 Once those appear, they’re there to stay.